 All mediation done within the Superior Court of the District of Columbia happens within the Multi-Door Dispute Resolution Division (Multi-Door).
 Multi-Door seeks to attract a diverse mediator panel which reflects the community it serves.
 To that end, there are two tracks to become a mediator with Multi-Door:

-- Through the Open Enrollment process for highly-qualified mediators (anytime on a rolling basis).
+- Through the open enrollment process for highly-qualified mediators (on a rolling basis).
 Please do NOT use the Open Enrollment application to apply for training.

 - Submit your email address in the box below to be notified of future trainings.

 - When training is scheduled, you will be invited to apply.